swistakm/graceful/README.md

 * Only requests that have passing CI builds (Travis) will be merged.
-* Code is checked with `flakes8` and `pydocstyle` during build so this implicitely means that compliance with PEP-8 and PEP-257 are mandatory.
+* Code is checked with `flakes8` and `pydocstyle` during build so this implicitly means that compliance with PEP-8 and PEP-257 is mandatory.
 * No changes that decrease coverage will be merged.

-One thing: if you submit a PR please do not rebase it later unless you are asked for that explicitely.
+One thing: if you submit a PR please do not rebase it later unless you are asked for that explicitly.
 Reviewing pull requests that suddenly had their history rewritten just drives me crazy.